 When you’re house sitting, you look after someone’s home when they are on holiday.
 Sometimes it is combined with pet sitting, but you can decide whether or not you want that.

-House sitting is a great summer job for teens because many people would like someone to look after their property while they are away.
+House sitting is a great summer job for teens because many people would like to look after their property while away.

 To get started, check out TrustedHousesitters.com.

 Try Trusted Housesitters Today!